snoke/symfony-oauth/README.md

 ﻿# symfony-oauth
-Symfony OAuth Client Bundle for fast integration of (yet only) Google and Github OAut2h Services
+Symfony OAuth2 Cliemt Bundle for fast integration of (yet only) Github and Google OAuth Service

 ## Installation
 add the custom repository to composer.json
 ```